 When everyday activities are affected by an orthopedic condition, turn to the experts at Community for a proper diagnosis and treatment plan.
 Whether you have a new or chronic condition with your musculoskeletal system, our orthopedic specialists will help you navigate your way back to what’s important to you.

 Hip or knee pain?
-Watch our seminar to learn the latest in joint replacement surgery options from an orthopedic surgeon and how Community's Center for Joint Health improves lives.
+Attend our seminar on April 27 to learn the latest in joint replacement surgery options from an orthopedic surgeon and how Community's Center for Joint Health improves lives.
 Hear from a past patient and our joint care coordinators about what to expect when having hip or knee joint replacement surgery.

 Bicycling, gardening, shopping, walking...